yyuri/CoffeePlantBot/README.md

 # The coffee plantbot - A coffee machine that grow strawberries

-Coffee Plantbot is a lil arduino program to turn a coffee machine into a device that care of plants
+This is a lil arduino program to turn a coffee machine into a device that takes care of plants

 ## Installation